harlig/square-one/README.md

 - [x] Different all ice puzzles, or mostly ice
 - [x] Fix screen scale
 - [x] Cleanup Main Menu (remove options)
+- [x] Control directions feel clunky
+  - Added compass but still could be updated
+- [x] Credits page
+- [x] Esc functionality for when in game also should be clickable
+- [x] Intro for turn limit, waypoint, ice tiles, and obstacles

 ## Level ideas